gardener/sow/README.md

 If the plugin name start with a `-`, its execution is not notified on the output.
 This can be used for the `echo` plugin to echo plain multi line text.

+#### Execution order

+The execution order is taken from the list order and reversed for the deletion of a component.

+To always use a dediacted order, for example to use a plugin to prepare the input for the ext one, a dedicated order can be pinned for a dedicated sequence of plugins.

+This is done done with a built-in plugin called `pinned`.
+It takes a list of regular plugin specifications that are always executed in the given order.

+#### Built-in Plugins

+There is an internal interface for built-in plugin.
+The `pinned` plugin is an example for such a plugin.
+Built-in plugins could be loaded by the command extension mechanism offered by `sow`, or even by the optional action script of a component.

+A built-in plugin is just a shell function with the prefix `BUILTIN_`.
+It must take three arguments:

+$1: the action (deploy, delete, prepare or cleanup)
+$2: the plugin exection specification as json
+$3: the original document declaring the plugin execution

+The execution spec includes a `name` field and an optional `args`, `path` or `config` field.
+The simplified spec (see examples above) always provide the `args` field, if the execution is configured as list field.
+It may contain any deep list structure as given by the spec in the original yaml.
+If a map is given the map fields are directly contained in the root level map besides the name field.

+If the execution config is not part of the plugin execution declaration, it is the task of the plugin to access the config in the original document, if required.
+There is no predefined file system based contract as for regular plugins.

+#### Action Script

+A component may contain an `action` script below its root folder.
+This script file is `sourced` by a bash executing an action.
+It may define builtin plugins (using the internal builtin interface) or regular plugins just as shell function.
+Any shell function defined here can be called as regularplugin just by its name for the descriptor files.

 ### `export.yaml`